hhk02/element-installer-unofficial/README.md

-# element-desktop-unofficial-rpm
-Element Desktop in RPM
+# Element Installer in Bash

-Converted using Alien
+by hhk02